HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 5. Safety/section 5-5 Antenna Safety.md

 #### Tower Safety and Climbing

-When it comes to towers, safety isn't just a good idea—it's essential.
+When it comes to towers, safety isn't just a good idea — it's essential.
 If you're planning to work on a tower, here's what you need to know:

 > **Key Information:** When climbing an antenna tower, you must: {{< link id="T0B02" >}}
 > - Have sufficient training on safe tower climbing techniques